SWAP - a quick exchange of cryptocurrencies

 SWAP on cryptocurrency market occurs when a given digital currency project decides to change the blockchain it is currently based on to a different network.
 So the blockchain is replaced.
 This phenomenon occurs most often when the creators of a given token or cryptocurrency decide that the original assumptions about blockchain do not work, e.g. the network turns out to be too slow in operation or often clogs up.
 Then they transfer their assets to another chain.

 How does SWAP work?
-Let’s check that using our stock exchange as an example.
+Let’s use our exchange as an example.

-First step is to pick the currency on the left (the one you have) and on the right (the one you wish to exchange to).
-Then you find out how much currency X you will get for currency Y.
+First step after logging in to your account is to pick the currency on the left (the one you have) and on the right (the one you wish to acquire).
+Then, you find out how much currency X you will get for currency Y.

-Now the only thing you have to do is to click on the ‘exchange’ button.
+Now the only thing you have to do is to click on the ‘SWAP’ button.

 As you can see, the exchange is fairly simple.
 No charts or order book.

 Cryptocurrency market is gaining popularity day by day.
 As a result, Fintech companies race to provide simple, clear solutions for their users.
 SWAP is one of them, even though its source lies in pretty complicated centralised exchange systems, like Uniswap or Sushiswap.
-It gives our users new possibilities- like buying popular cryptocurrencies (ex.
+It gives our users new possibilities – e.g. buying popular cryptocurrencies (ex.
 BTC/ETH), purchasing stablecoins (ex. oPLN/oEUR) and buying tokens (ex.
 BEN/oPLN).

 Jacek Walewski on behalf of Kanga Exchange